-Car seat safety tip 6: Lose the coats to ensure winter car seat safety
+8. Lose the winter coats for car seat safety

 The straps of the car seat must fit snugly against your child’s chest to keep them secure in the event of a crash, or if you have to brake harshly.
 But wrapping your kids up in thick layers during the winter means that you are creating a much bigger gap between the straps and your child’s chest so take them off to ensure your child's car seat is still safe in the winter.

 These clips, from Good Egg Child Safety’s YouTube video, demonstrates the horrifying gap your child’s coat could be creating between them and their all-important car seat straps.